 Fashion is one of the most polluting industries out there, with landfills quickly filling with discarded poor-quality cheap clothes that are now seen as disposable items.
 Swimwear poses a unique problem – because of hygiene considerations, it cannot be easily donated or sold as second hand.
 What we can do is use recycled fabrics to make it, and also ensure it can be worn as long as possible.

 What does that mean?
 Swimwear is made from synthetic fabrics such as nylon and polyester, which are derived from petroleum products.
-They’re essentially plastics that don’t biodegrade for CENTURIES.
-Our raw material is waste plastic, such as plastic water bottles and nylon carpeting and ghost fishing nets.
+They’re essentially plastics that won’t biodegrade for 400-500 years.
+The raw material for our swimwear is waste plastic, such as single-use water bottles and ECONYL® regenerated nylon fibres derived from carpeting and ghost fishing nets.
 These are fishing nets left behind in the oceans by fishing boats, either intentionally or accidentally.
 Experts have estimated that there are roughly 640k tonnes of these nets currently in our ocean, accounting for 10% of the total ocean plastic.
 This is dangerous as marine life can get caught in or ingest these nets.

-The waste materials are collected from recycling plants, landfills and the ocean and then purified and melted down into raw plastic.
-My fabric supplier uses this to make fibres that are then woven into fabric, which is as good as new fabric (which it essentially is!)
+The waste materials are collected from recycling plants, landfills, manufacturing facilities and the ocean and then purified and regenerated into raw plastic.
+My fabric supplier uses this to make yarns that are then woven into fabric, which is as good as new fabric (which it essentially is!)
 Also by using digital printing for all of my custom prints, we reduce the amount of ink and dye used in the process and reduce the amount of fabric wasted overall.

 On 24 April 2013, the Rana Plaza building in Bangladesh collapsed.
 There were five garment factories there all making clothes for big global brands.
 Over 1,000 people died and another 2,500 were injured, making it the fourth largest industrial disaster in history.
 When you think of fast fashion, a large proportion of of brands produce in facilities such as these, paying workers only $95 per month (or even less, as this is the legal minimum wage in Bangladesh) for long hours of work in unsafe conditions.